 Traveling by train:

-Our office is located just ten minutes' walk from the university station "Tel Aviv University".
+Our office is located about fifteen minutes' walk from the university station "Tel Aviv University".

 Travelling by car: